 New York State offers many activities for those wanting to get outdoors and enjoy nature.
 From hiking trails to beaches to picnic areas with a view, there’s something for everyone.
 It is up to all visitors to help maintain these beautiful outdoor spaces, as well as to ensure the safety of others.
-From winter to early spring, preparing for outdoor adventures becomes essential; read below for tips on what to do before you head out, updated for the season.
+Preparing for outdoor adventures is essential; read below for tips on what to do before you head out, updated for the season.
 Here are the important things to remember when taking advantage of the great outdoors in New York State!